The wave operator representation of quantum and classical dynamics: waveoperator representation of thermal states

 Series expansion of the right hand side of Eq.~\eqref{eq:waveoperatorBlochVectorized} in $\hbar$ gives

 Thus, the lowest order quantum correction to the ground or thermal state is of order $\hbar^2$, and only the terms corresponding to even powers of $\hbar$ survive.
 This means that unlike in real time, Eq.~\eqref{eq:waveoperatorBlochVectorized} retains its form in the classical limit $\hbar\to0$ only for \textit{linear} Hamiltonians.
-It is also interesting to note that the semiclassical correction has the form of a Fokker-Planck like diffusive term when expressed in phase space.
+It is interesting to observe that the semiclassical correction has the form of a Fokker-Planck like diffusive term when expressed in phase space. {We note also that imaginary time evolution remains a non-trace preserving operation regardless of whether one represents it with $\hat{\rho}$ or $\hat{\Omega}$, and the unnormalised states presented here will still require the calculation of a partition function.
+Nevertheless, being able to represent the waveoperator semi-classical dynamics as the Fokker-Planck equation in phase space means that regardless of the system dimension, normalisation can be achieved with summation over a discretised grid of phase-space coordinates, rather than tracing over a Hilbert space whose dimensionality has an exponential dependence on system size.}

-In order to showcase the distinction between classical and quantum worlds within the wave operator formalism, let us compare the thermal states for benchmark one-dimensional quadratic and quartic systems.
+In order to showcase the distinction between classical and quantum worlds within the waveoperator formalism, let us compare the thermal states for benchmark one-dimensional quadratic and quartic systems.
 These will be described by the Hamiltonians

-where $n{=}2$ and $n{=}4$, respectively.
+where $n=2$ and $n=4$, respectively.
 Let us consider three levels of approximation to Eq.~\eqref{eq:waveoperatorBlochVectorized}: We label $\ket{\Omega^{(n)}_q}$ as the state obtained when evolving using the fully quantum Eq.~\eqref{eq:waveoperatorBloch}.
-A semiclassical $\ket{\Omega^{(n)}_s}$ is derived from Eq.~\eqref{EqImaginaryWaveOperatorEvolution}by dropping the $O(\hbar^4)$ terms, and finally $\ket{\Omega^{(n)}_c}$ is the evolution using the $\hbar \to 0$ limit of Eq.~\eqref{EqImaginaryWaveOperatorEvolution}, which additionally wipes out $O(\hbar^2)$ terms.
+A semiclassical $\ket{\Omega^{(n)}_s}$ is derived from Eq.~\eqref{EqImaginaryWaveOperatorEvolution} by dropping the $O(\hbar^4)$ terms, and finally $\ket{\Omega^{(n)}_c}$ is the evolution using the $\hbar \to 0$ limit of Eq.~\eqref{EqImaginaryWaveOperatorEvolution}, which additionally wipes out $O(\hbar^2)$ terms.
 Fig. \ref{fig:quadratic} illustrates these three types of evolution.
 As expected, the quantum and semiclassical evolutions are identical for an $n=2$ quadratic Hamiltonian, but surprisingly produce only slightly different results for the quartic $n=4$ Hamiltonian.
 In all cases however, the distinction between classical and quantum evolutions is clear, where in the former case the absence of a fundamental commutation relation (and therefore a zero-point energy) is reflected in both the ground state energy and $\Delta x\Delta p$, as shown in Fig. \ref{fig:quadratic}.